Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 Addressing exclusion in your workplace begins with awareness, but doesn’t end there.
 Here’s how to move from recognition to resolution:

-1. Open the Door with Psychological Safety
+1. Create Psychological Safety

-Create an environment where all employees feel safe speaking up about exclusion or bias without fear of retaliation.
+Build an environment where all employees feel safe speaking up about exclusion or bias without fear of retaliation.
 Encourage leaders to model vulnerability, open communication, active listening, and responsiveness.

 2. Train Leaders to Spot and Stop Exclusion